lambdaclass/elixir_riak_core/README.md

 We recommend to use Elixir 1.13 and OTP 25.

 ## Single node:
-1. First, add riax as a dependency to your mix.exs
+1. First, add Riax as a dependency to your mix.exs
 ```elixir
     defp deps do
         [